Qovery/qovery-client-javascript/docs/EnvironmentSecretApi.md

 ## createEnvironmentSecretOverride

-> SecretResponse createEnvironmentSecretOverride(environmentId, secretId, opts)
+> Secret createEnvironmentSecretOverride(environmentId, secretId, opts)

 Create a secret override at the environment level